-LEP 2012 currently permits bed and breakfast accommodation without consent.
-Recent changes to State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 has resulted in bed and breakfast accommodation being moved from exempt development to complying development.
-This has resulted in an inconsistency between the SEPP and LEP 2012.
+Bed and Breakfast use is currently permitted without consent under Hawkesbury LEP 2012 provisions.
+State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 includes Bed and Breakfast Accommodation as complying development.
+This has resulted in an inconsistency between the Code SEPP and Hawkesbury LEP 2012.